QBDev0ps/DevOps-Cloud-projects/Project2.md

 `git checkout main`

 We can also merge a branch into another branch.
-To demonstrate this, we shall merge our branch titled my-new-branch in to our 'main' branch.
+To demonstrate this, we shall merge our branch titled 'my-new-branch' in to our 'main' branch.
 Please note that we made some changes to 'my-new-branch' by adding a line of text to the index.txt file as shown in the image below:

 ![index merge](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/063f54dd-0cf0-4a45-912f-da2720289280)